 BUNIONS: WHAT ARE THEY AND WHAT CAUSES THEM?

-Hallux valgus, a condition better known as a “bunion,” is the most common reason for seeing a foot surgeon.
+Hallux valgus, a condition better known as a “bunion,” is the most common reason for foot surgery.
 It involves a progressive and uncomfortable deformity of the joint at the base of the big toe.
 It is estimated that the condition affects 10% of the population and the majority of those affected are women typically 40 years of age or older.

 While genes are often blamed for bunions, the main risk factors are the presence of certain chronic conditions and wearing shoes that compress the foot.